-If you are a covered member, you become a qualified beneficiary if you lose your coverage under the Plan because one of the following qualifying events occurs:
+If you are a covered person, you become a qualified beneficiary if you lose your coverage under the Plan because one of the following qualifying events occurs:

-- Your hours of employment are reduced so that your eligibility terminates - You have a loss of coverage due to provisions in the Agreement with the employer regarding a leave of absence or FMLA - Your employment or coverage ends for any reason other than your gross misconduct.
+- · Your hours of employment are reduced so that your eligibility terminates; or - You have a loss of coverage due to provisions in the Agreement with the employer regarding a leave of absence or FMLA; or - Your employment or coverage ends for any reason other than your gross misconduct.

-If you are the spouse of a covered member, you become a qualified beneficiary if you lose your coverage under the Plan because any of the following qualifying events occur:
+If you are the spouse of a covered person, you become a qualified beneficiary if you lose your coverage under the Plan because any of the following qualifying events occur:

-- Your spouse dies - Your spouse's hours of employment are so reduced that eligibility terminates - Your spouse loses coverage due to provisions in the union contract regarding extension of employer contribution in the event of a medical leave or FMLA - Your spouse's employment or coverage ends for any reason other than gross misconduct - You become divorced from your spouse.
+- · Your spouse dies; or - · Your spouse's hours of employment are so reduced that eligibility terminates; or - Your spouse loses coverage due to provisions in the collective bargaining agreement regarding extension of employer contribution in the event of a medical leave or FMLA; or - · Your spouse's employment or coverage ends for any reason other than gross misconduct; or - · You become divorced from your spouse.